lmccart/itp-critical-apis/README.md

 ### Projects

-The class will be based around a semester long final project, with a final project proposal in week 5.
-The final project should be a creative project that is inspired by the concepts we've covered this semester.
-You should feel free to think non-traditionally, final projects can take any form.
+The class will be based around three short projects, due every two weeks.
+The first two are more constrained, the last is more open-ended.
+You should feel free to think non-traditionally, projects can take any form.
 You may work together.

 The technical workshops in the class will use JavaScript.
 You are welcome to use any language or tool for your work.